-- Evidence of land zoning of project area e.g., 10.7 planning certificate or land zone map from LEP as 'property report' from NSW Planning Portal. - One full, correct scale copy of final cadastral plan - Two A3 size copies of final rural cadastral plan - Original field notes signed and dated - Calculation sheet - Complete set of searches including relevant Parish map, titles, deeds, dealings, plans, etc. - Surveyor General's DP Checklist and NSW LRS DP Checklist - Proof of equipment calibration, including measurements and reductions, and a GNSS validation if appropriate - Evidence of compliance with the Work Health and Safety Act 2011 for the survey work undertaken (for example, a Safe Work Method Statement) - Photographs and aerial imagery of the site if possible - One electronic copy of the submitted project as per the requirements outlined in Section 9
+- Evidence of land zoning of project area e.g., 10.7 planning certificate or land zone map from LEP as 'property report' from NSW Planning Portal. - One full, correct scale copy of final cadastral plan

+- Two A3 size copies of final rural cadastral plan - Original field notes signed and dated - Calculation sheet - Complete set of searches including relevant Parish map, titles, deeds, dealings, plans, etc. - Surveyor General's DP Checklist and NSW LRS DP Checklist - Proof of equipment calibration, including measurements and reductions, and a GNSS verification if appropriate - Evidence of compliance with the Work Health and Safety Act 2011 for the survey work undertaken (for example, a Safe Work Method Statement) - · Photographs and aerial imagery of the site - A KML or KMZ file of field data and boundary definition (in GDA2020) suitable for overlay on imagery.
+Layers should be used where appropriate to ensure clarity of information - · One electronic copy of the submitted project as per the requirements outlined in Section 10